se-edu/se-book/codeQuality/avoidShortcuts/introduction/outcomes.md

-* <span id="outcome-explain">:trophy: Can explain the need for avoiding error-prone shortcuts :one:</span>
+:trophy: Can explain the need for avoiding error-prone shortcuts :one: